5 Classic Trainers

 Iain Trickett is owner and creator of the Accrington-based label TRiCKETT.
 Their eclectic product line, which ranges from socks and t-shirts to soap and tea, has two overarching themes: sporting heritage influences and a dedication to high quality.

-“It’s OK, I know it is a bit of a shock to see the mighty swoosh in this article, but when you are a lad from Accrington, going to the football with your adidas obsessed friends, something that represents your interests of West Coast hip-hop and basketball appeals much more than trainers people used to play handball in.
+“It’s OK, I know it is a bit of a shock to see the mighty swoosh in this article, but when you are a lad from Accrington, going to the football with your adidas obsessed friends, something that represents your interests in West Coast hip-hop and basketball appeals much more than trainers people used to play handball in.

 By no means the most complex shoe in the world: 10 panels of white leather, polyester lining fabric, white laces, binding, an insole and a full length concealed air sole unit.
 Also, if we are being honest, after about 3 wears they start to look a bit knackered and the toe box crumples after the first wear.
 However, when you are a chubby kid from Accy, these shoes represented an alternative to a uniform that people’s dads were wearing.
 I knew that Vince Carter and Dr. Dre were wearing them and that was all that mattered.
 That and the fact Keith from Burnley wasn’t, that also appealed greatly.